beleon/buckets/README.md

 ## Usage

-Either open the browser at `http://localhost:8080` or use the API directly:
+Either open your browser at `http://localhost:8080` or use the API directly:

 ### Storing Buckets
 To store a bucket send a POST request to `http://localhost:8080` with the message or file as the request body.
 Storing